udoyhasan/jQuery-copy-to-clipboard/README.md

 /--------------------------------------------------------------------------/

-# Support us by Donating.
-Your donation inspire us to do more for you
+## Support us by Donating.
+Your donation inspires us to do more for you

 /--------------------------------------------------------------------------/